Workers Compensation EMR

 Maintain an orderly workplace.

 Disorganized tools, messy floors, and tangled cords can cause workplace accidents.
-Keeping your workplace clean and organized will prevent numerous accidents and injuries.
+Also, keeping your workplace clean and organized will prevent numerous accidents and injuries.

 Provide adequate work training and development.